Maryland Insurance Companies Reject, Minimize, and Delay Claims Every Day.

 For the last 25 years, I've spent my legal career battling insurance companies to ensure my clients receive the full compensation they deserve.
-I've also handled thousands of personal injury cases and secured millions of dollars in compensation for my clients with impeccable direct personal legal counsel from me.
+I've secured millions of dollars in compensation for my clients in claims that were denied or initially undervalued by an insurance company.

 I have successfully pursued thousands of claims that were denied and disputed by the nation's largest insurance companies and obtained the compensation denied to my clients.
 Maryland insurance companies deny thousands of claims every year.
 They undervalue and underpay on thousands more.
 When challenged, those insurance companies aggressively defend their denials in court.

 A crucial fact for any injured person, or a person who has sustained a loss, to recognize, and be prepared to deal with, is that an insurance company may not want to compensate you.
 This shocks many policyholders.
 Insurance is designed to provide compensation for a loss.
 My clients rightfully wonder how can that compensation be denied when there is a loss?
 When dealing with your own insurance company, the process can be enraging.
 That's what the insured person pays for- coverage for a loss.
 You paid your premiums.
 How can your claim be denied or undervalued?

 Repeatedly, I see insurance companies either denying claims outright or refusing to offer reasonable settlement value.
 In theory, the reasons that an insurance company can use to deny a claim are as limitless as the creative adjuster's imagination.
 Insurance companies are huge entities with massive resources that dwarf those of the individuals whose claims they deny.
 It's a safe bet to say that most people know many insurance companies are enormous and profitable.
 It's probably a safe bet to say that most people don't truly understand just how much money the major insurance companies actually make.
 The American Association for Justice has put that figure at 30 billion dollars annually for only the US property/casualty insurers.